-According to the CDC, the social determinants of health (SDOH) are defined as "conditions in the places where people live, learn, work, and play."
-The World Health Organization expands upon that definition, adding that the SDOH are "shaped by the distribution of money, power, and resources."
+According to the Department of Health and Human Services, the social determinants of health (SDOH) are defined as "conditions in the environments where people are born, live, learn, work, play, worship, and age that affect a wide range of health, functioning, and quality-of-life outcomes and risks."
+The World Health Organization expands upon that definition, adding that the SDOH "include economic policies and systems, development agendas, social norms, social policies, and political systems."